No words needed!

 Friday 31st October Rheinfall and on through Switzerland 150 miles

 Soon afterwards we passed a bakers but had no Swiss money.
 Adrian pulled in nearby and waited in the van, ready to move if necessary, while I crossed to the tiny bakers and asked if I could pay in euros.
-She said yes (in German, she didn't speak English), so I was able to buy some seemingly expensive rolls and a 'cream bun' to share.
+She said yes (she didn't speak English), so I was able to buy some seemingly expensive rolls and a 'cream bun' to share.

 After that, we found nowhere at all to stop – the story of today, and almost every day!
 It was 11.15 when we found a parking area in pleasant rural country to have our tea/coffee and bun.

-Then it was into Germany for a short way, before crossing the Rhine back into Switzerland at Koblenz (not the German one).
+Then it was into Germany for a short way, then crossing the Rhine back into Switzerland at Koblenz (not the German one).

 We were driving through pretty country, having crossed the River Aare, but there was nowhere to stop again.
 There were parking meters in all the town car parks, and nowhere in the country.
 We ended up sitting in Aldi car park to eat our lunch (we could have chosen Lidl opposite – there seems to be one in every town!)
 We looked across to a huge fat cooling tower billowing white cotton wool steam and behind us was what looked like a new Buddhist temple!